-The current is not in phase with the voltage and has not a sinusiodal form.
-Hence the power factor is low.
+The current is almost in phase with the voltage.
+It has not a sinusiodal form.
+The number of steep edges in the current form will lead to some content of harmonics.

 Also the power spectrum of the current is determined.